pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/reverse-badge-acquisition/README.md

 - Swap GARY with brightness balls (under ????? item), then j 255
 - Swap TM37 with TM27
 - Close menu, talk to Giovanni (after the defeat he decided to give up his criminal career and become a PC)
-- Deposit all but Charizard
+- Deposit all but Kingler
 - Open menu, swap para heal stack above CANCEL with HM05
 - Walk down then up
 - Toss all but 3 from TM01
 - Swap TM47 below with brightness balls
 - Fight Blaine
-- Flamethrower x3, slash
+- Stomp x4

 ## Sabrina